 “A brilliant read that explores society and all its cracks.
 Jason Beech expertly balances the nostalgia of childhood adventures with the brutality of life in a very grown-up and dark town.
 City of Forts deserves to sit equal with the greats as a piece of entertainment and a study of modern life’s struggle”

-– Aidan Thorn, author of When the Music’s Over from Number 13 Press.
+– Aidan Thorn, author of When the Music’s Over from Fahrenheit 13 Press.

 “Moorlands is a tight, atmospheric crime thriller with a strong sense of melancholy.”

 – Paul D. Brazill, author of Cold London Blues, Gumshoe, and Too Many Crooks.

 “If you want a collection of crime stories you can really sink your teeth into, look no further than author Jason Beech.”